GoodGameRuler/safetyculture-takehome/README.md

 ## My Experience
 Following learning Zig, Go seemed quite like a distant sibling.
 The experience was quite enjoyable.
 I enjoy Go's simple and easy to use declarative structure.

-I am very grateful to have a reason to learn go.
+I am grateful to have a reason to learn go.
+I would love to follow through and spend some more time learning Go.
+Particularly I would love to learn about using go to do following
+- Creating an HTTP Server
+- Using Channels
+- Processes and Systems Development

 Although, I did face the following issues
 - I had some trouble navigating documentation.
 I found the Go by Example guide a much quicker way to navigate Go than the documentation at first.
--
+- Testing in Go was quite different to any other library I have used, and did take some time to get accustomed to.